andrewsmhay/klara/README.md

 - Powerful API, allowing for automatic Yara jobs submissions, checking their status and getting back results.
 API Documentation will be released soon.
 - Distributed system, running on commodity hardware

-# Arhitecture
+# Architecture

 Klara leverages Yara's power, distributing scans using a dispatcher-worker model.
-Each worker server connects to a dispatcher trying to check if new jobs are avaibale.
+Each worker server connects to a dispatcher trying to check if new jobs are available.
 If a new job is indeed available, it checks to see if the required scan repository is available on its own filesystem and, if it is, it will start the Yara scan with the rules submitted by the researcher

-The main issue Klara tries to solve is running Yara jobs over a large collection of malware samples (>1TB) in a resonable amount of time.
+The main issue Klara tries to solve is running Yara jobs over a large collection of malware samples (>1TB) in a reasonable amount of time.